Ten things you didn't know about marathon running

-From cheering crowds to the obligatory runner in a chicken suit, year on year the capital gears up for the the great day out that is the London Marathon.
+From cheering crowds to the obligatory runner in a chicken suit, year on year the capital gears up for the the great day out that is the London Marathon (which takes place on Sunday April 6 2014).
 Whether you're limbering up to take part or just out for the fun of it, discover some amazing marathon facts as Blue Badge Tourist Guide Marc Belben tells tales of marathons past.

 1. Taking part could be bad for your health